usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/11979/readme.txt

-PnR.b Accept two documents
+Accept two documents

-## Overview

-Send a Provide and Register transaction to the Repository under test containing two documents.
+Submit two documents in a Provide and Register transaction and verify the transaction by querying the Registry for the metadata.
-The Repository is expected to forward the metadata to a Registry simulator.

-Initialization instructions for the Repository under test are at the top of the window.
-The forwarding of the metadata will be validated by querying the Registry simulator.

 This test does not Retrieve the documents.
-This tests the submission only.
+It tests the submission only.